Missoula floods

-The Missoula floods (also known as the Spokane floods or the Bretz floods or Bretz's floods) were cataclysmic glacial lake outburst floods that swept periodically across eastern Washington and down the Columbia River Gorge at the end of the last ice age.
+The Missoula floods (also known as the Spokane floods, the Bretz floods, or Bretz's floods) were cataclysmic glacial lake outburst floods that swept periodically across eastern Washington and down the Columbia River Gorge at the end of the last ice age.
 These floods were the result of periodic sudden ruptures of the ice dam on the Clark Fork River that created Glacial Lake Missoula.
 After each ice dam rupture, the waters of the lake would rush down the Clark Fork and the Columbia River, flooding much of eastern Washington and the Willamette Valley in western Oregon.
-After the lake drained, the ice would reform, creating Glacial Lake Missoula again.
+After the lake drained, the ice would reform, creating glacial Lake Missoula again.

+Early flood stories and postulates

+Indigenous North-American Flood Stories have been passed on for millennia and may have been inspired by firsthand witnesses of the ancient megafloods.
+The Kalapuya people described an "atswin" (flood) in the story of "Panther, coyote, whale’s daughter, the flood, obtaining the fire".
+Evidence also comes from local topographic naming.
+The Sahaptin name given to the Rattlesnake Ridge near Hanford is "Laliik," which translates as "stands above the water."
+Yet, there is no water around Rattlesnake Ridge today.